 How to make a simple white sauce

-A while ago I posted tips on how to make a 3-ingredient simple white sauce.
+A while ago I shared easy tips on how to make a 3-ingredient simple white sauce.
 This low fat sauce can be used as a base for stews, casseroles, mac and cheese etc. I have used it in my healthy spinach macaroni cheese, my fish pie with cauliflower topping, and several other recipes.
 I have also used this sauce in another salmon recipe – salmon pot pie with leek, spinach and sweet potato.

 The sauce takes under 10 minutes to cook.
 Simply melt the butter in a saucepan over a low heat, add the flour and quickly whisk until the mixture thickens.
 Remember to use a whisk, not a spoon, to ensure the mixture does not become lumpy.
 Then add some of the milk, increase the heat and whisk until the sauce thickens.
 Add the rest of the milk and continue whisking until the sauce is smooth, glossy and starts bubbling up.